jtakayama/makahiki/vagrant/doc/ubuntu_x86_vagrant_readme.txt

 Appendix B.0.1.
 Initialize Makahiki
 Appendix B.0.2.
 The Makahiki Server
 Appendix B.0.3.
 Update the Makahiki Instance
-Appendix C. Vagrant Commands
+Appendix B.0.4.
+Check The Memcached Installation Appendix C. Vagrant Commands
 Appendix D. Re-Provisioning Vagrant
-Appendix E. Configure the RAM of the Virtual Machine Appendix F. Using Eclipse To Develop with Vagrant Appendix G. Import Makahiki as an Eclipse Project Appendix H.0.
-Opening an SSH Session in Eclipse Appendix H.0.1.
-Start or Resume Vagrant in a Local Shell Appendix H.0.2.
-Define and Start an SSH Session Appendix I.0.
-Enabling Makahiki Code Completion in Eclipse PyDev Appendix I.0.1.
-Copying Makahiki Dependencies to the Shared Directory Appendix I.0.2.
-Pythonpath and Code Completion Settings in PyDev Appendix J. Enabling Remote Debugging in Eclipse PyDev [Placeholder]
+Appendix E. Configure the RAM of the Virtual Machine Appendix F. Configure Networking on the Virtual Machine Appendix G. Using Eclipse To Develop with Vagrant Appendix H. Import Makahiki as an Eclipse Project Appendix I.0.
+Opening an SSH Session in Eclipse Appendix I.0.1.
+Start or Resume Vagrant in a Local Shell Appendix I.0.2.
+Define and Start an SSH Session Appendix J.0.
+Enabling Makahiki Code Completion in Eclipse PyDev Appendix J.0.1.
+Copying Makahiki Dependencies to the Shared Directory Appendix J.0.2.
+Pythonpath and Code Completion Settings in PyDev Appendix K. Enabling Remote Debugging in Eclipse PyDev

 Instructions in appendices are optional.
 -------------------------------------------------------------------------------